Walks & Parks

 Walks and Parks of Jarrahdale – Jarrahdale Heritage Society.
 For local trail maps in Jarrahdale area, including Stacey’s Track and Kitty’s Gorge Trails).

 WalkGPS Blog article “A late spring in the step” (Oct.
-2010) which gives an outline of about 10 good short bushwalking ideas for warm weather.
+2010) – Provides an outline of about 10 good short bushwalking ideas for warm weather.

 Whiteman Park Recreation & Conservation Reserve trails – The short walk/bike trails through bushland and wetlands of this 4200ha (over 10,000 acres) park less than 20km from Perth city include the Goo Loorto (3km return), Wunanga (4.3km loop) and Werrillyiup (2.5km loop) Trails.